 c.
 Games To Play In Their Seats

-When moving around isn't an option, try games that you can play while sitting:
+When moving around isn't an option, try games that you can play while sitting.

-Try clapping games or other things to do with your hands.
+Try clapping games or other hand activities.

 5. Comfort and Sleep

-Let's face it, getting enough rest on a long flight is super important, especially when you've got kids in tow.
-Jet lag can be a real pain for them, so anything we can do to help them sleep on the plane is a win.
+Let's face it.
+Getting enough rest on a long flight is super important, especially when you've got kids in tow.
+Jet lag can be a real pain for them.
+So anything we can do to help them sleep on the plane is a win.

-Think about bringing along some small, snuggly pillows and soft blankets.
+a.
+Pillows and Blankets Think about bringing along some small, snuggly pillows and soft blankets.
 These can really make your children feel safe and comfortable in a strange environment.
 A familiar pillow or blanket from home can work wonders.
-It gives them something familiar to snuggle up with, making it easier to relax.
+It gives them something familiar to snuggle up with.
+This makes it easier to relax.

-Airplanes can be noisy places, so think about packing earplugs or noise-canceling headphones.
-These can block out a lot of the background noise from the cabin, making it much easier for your children to fall asleep and stay asleep.
-Some kids might resist wearing them at first, so let them try them out at home before the trip to get used to the feeling.
+c.
+Keep the Noise Down Airplanes can be noisy places.
+So think about packing earplugs or noise-canceling headphones.
+These can block out a lot of the background noise from the cabin.
+This makes it much easier for your children to fall asleep and stay asleep.
+Some kids might resist wearing them at first.
+So let them try them out at home before the trip.
+This helps them get used to the feeling.

 6. Social Interaction

-In-flight socializing can really help kids burn off energy and satisfy their curiosity.
+.In-flight socializing can really help kids burn off energy and satisfy their curiosity.
 Here's how to encourage positive interactions:

 A. Travel Buddies:

 If your kid is flying with siblings or friends, get them involved in activities they can do together.
 Simple board games are great for passing the time.
 Another idea is to have them take turns telling stories.
-They can build off of each other's ideas.
+They can build on each other's ideas.
 If you're okay with it, sharing a tablet to watch movies or play games together can also work.
 The key is to promote teamwork.
 This will keep them busy and reduce boredom.

 B. Making Friends with Passengers: